infused/blamer/README.md

 ## Credit

-Thanks to DeLynn Berry <delynn@gmail.com> for writing the original Userstamp plugin (http://github.com/delynn/userstamp/tree/master), which is the inspiration for this plugin.
+Thanks to DeLynn Berry <delynn@gmail.com> for writing the original Userstamp plugin (http://github.com/delynn/userstamp/tree/master), which was the inspiration for this plugin.

 ## License

-Copyright (c) 2008-2013 Keith Morrison <<keithm@infused.org>>
+Copyright (c) 2008-2014 Keith Morrison <<keithm@infused.org>>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation